WebAssembly/threads/document/core/exec/runtime.rst

    \production{(host function)} & \hostfunc &::=& \dots \\
    \end{array}

-TODO: need to represent host functions differently to encompass threading
+.. todo:: need to represent host functions differently to encompass threading

 A *host function* is a function expressed outside WebAssembly but passed to a :ref:`module <syntax-module>` as an :ref:`import <syntax-import>`.
 The definition and behavior of host functions are outside the scope of this specification.